File-Maker/FileAtlas/README.md

 FileAtlas Benchmark creates isolated dummy test data and local benchmark report folders.
 It is meant for development and release validation, not normal cleanup use.

 The FileAtlas 1.8.0 maximum-stress release run used 1,000,000 catalog records, 500,000 history events, a 500,000-node treemap, and 50,000 dummy files.
 Analytics completed its 1-hour, 24-hour, and 7-day summaries in approximately 83-121 ms. The report package includes raw metrics and explicitly marks slower maintenance paths such as full compaction and cold forensic reads.

+The FileAtlas 1.9.1 correctness pass used 322 automated tests with one intentional opt-in performance skip.
+A fresh authenticated FAStore bootstrap reopened in under one second on the release machine; the source FAFS process settled near 38 MB with 0% sampled idle CPU before elevated NTFS reconciliation began.
+These are local validation measurements, not universal performance guarantees.

 Unsigned installers may show a Windows SmartScreen warning.
 FileAtlas is not code-signed yet because code-signing certificates are expensive.